 - Allow fresh air and natural light to flow in

-- Dress casual and comfortable
+- Dress for productivity and motivation

 - Get a good night’s sleep